-The CSR team defined the material topics by referring to the following key sources:
+Within these boundaries, the CSR Officer defined the material topics by referring to the following key sources:

-- The topic of CSR has been put on the agenda of the Group's Board of Directors meetings since 2018, to get direct input from shareholder stakeholders regarding material topics. - Customer audits/assessments on Sustainability and CSR issues allow the Group to get feedback from Customer stakeholders. - The CSR team includes members from all sectors of the business and regions of the Group and is therefore able to highlight the material topics concerning employee stakeholders.
+- The topic of CSR has been put on the agenda of the Group's Board of Directors meetings since 2018, to get direct input from shareholder stakeholders regarding material topics. - Customer audits/assessments on Sustainability and CSR issues allow the Group to get feedback from customer stakeholders. - The CSR team includes members from all sectors of the business and regions of the Group and is therefore able to highlight the material topics concerning employee stakeholders.
 Furthermore, a specific annual Human Resources CSR Report is prepared to refine material topics for labour and human rights. - The main suppliers for CLN are from the steel industry.
-The Group therefore decided to join the ResponsibleSteel initiative in 2020, to get better insights into the priorities of our most important suppliers.
-The Standard drafted by ResponsibleSteel has been fully reviewed to ensure the groups material topics cover the main areas of concern in the steel industry.
 Periodic meetings are held throughout the year with individual steelmakers to discuss key topics for steel purchase, in particular progress on low carbon steel. - As explained above, the Group supports several external initiatives and commitments.
 This has enabled the CSR team to understand the global material topics arising from public initiatives and global regulatory bodies and to include these material topics for consideration.

-Each year, considering the above evaluation of material topics from key stakeholders, the CSR team reassess the material sustainability and CSR topics to be addressed by the Group.
+Each year, considering the above evaluation of material topics from key stakeholders, the CSR Officer reassesses the material sustainability and CSR topics to be addressed by the Group.
 This materiality review allows the team to check that material topics included in the previous year's CSR Report are still relevant and significant, and to incorporate any new topic that may become significant for the Group.
 In addition to the analysis of key topics for stakeholders, the CSR team verifies whether the list of topics which are raised from the stakeholder analysis are also material when seen alongside the Group's industrial activities and the corresponding 'size' of the topic in relation to these activities.
 This step is required to ensure that only those topics raised in the stakeholder analysis which are significantly impacted by the Group's activities - economically, socially, or environmentally - are included in the CSR Report, in line with the materiality principle in the GRI Standards.
-The final CSR Report is approved by the Board Member responsible for CSR activities on behalf of the Board of Directors of the Group.
+The CSR Report is approved by the Board Member responsible for CSR activities on behalf of the Board of Directors of the Group.

-The team seeks to avoid assumptions and subjective judgements when deciding on topics for inclusion in the CSR Report, because material topics can be reliably identified from the process outlined above.
-We are confident that the material topics determined on this basis properly address key stakeholder sustainability and corporate responsibility issues and address the Groups economic, environmental, and social impacts.
-The material topics arising from this process during 2021 were confirmed to be the same as those discussed in the previous reporting period, as follows (3-2):
+The CSR Officer seeks to avoid assumptions and subjective judgements when deciding on topics for inclusion in the CSR Report, because material topics can be reliably identified from the process outlined above.
+We are confident that the material topics determined on this basis properly address key stakeholder sustainability and corporate responsibility issues and address the Group's economic, environmental, and social impacts.
+The material topics arising from this process during 2022 were confirmed to be the same as those discussed in the previous reporting period, as follows (3-2):